Head of Sinbad North Rock Climbing

 The mile marker numbers have changed since the Bjornstad guide book Wall Street to the San Rafael Swell was published.
 Drive west from Green River on I70 and at about 28 miles take ranch exit 131.
 Drive under the interstate to the south and take a right, sign Head of Sinbad.
 At 4 miles keep right at the Swazey Cabin sign.
 At 5.2 miles take the right fork.
 At 6.9 take the fork right.
 The Dutchman's Arch sign is at 8.7 miles.
 Here go back north under I70.
 On exiting the tunnel take the right fork at 9.5 miles.
 You are now facing the Sinbad area.
 The Mesa ahead is called Locomotive Mesa and has Fremont Indian petroglyphs towards its center.

-Browse More Classics in Head of Sinbad North
+Browse More Rock Climbing Classics in Head of Sinbad North

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Head of Sinbad North:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Head of Sinbad North:

 Featured Route For Head of Sinbad North